The End Stages of Alzheimer's: Caregiver Self-Care Tips

 - Investing with a housecleaner

-My self-care may look or read differently from the typical wellness pursuits like indulging in a manicure or Uber Eats meal at home (and there is absolutely nothing wrong with those things).
-That’s the cool part about self-care.
+My caregiver self-care may look or read differently from the typical wellness pursuits, like indulging in a manicure or Uber Eats for dinner at home - and there is absolutely nothing wrong with those things.
+That is the best part about self-care.
 It is totally customizable.
 The care of your needs boils down to whatever you feel will nourish your soul.

 As I process the anticipatory grief of losing my mom, I conscientiously make efforts to stay present and connected with my physical and mental needs.